INTERNAL AUDIT OFFICE

 - Human Resource Services when disciplinary action against a University employee may be appropriate.

-- Office of Benefits and Payroll Services and Office of Risk Management and Insurance to file claims with insurance companies.
+- Office of Benefits and Payroll Services and Risk Management Services to file claims with insurance companies.

 - Police Services for criminal acts.

 Conducting an Investigation